 Acts 13: 48: “When the Gentiles heard this, they began rejoicing and glorifying the word of the Lord; and as many as had been appointed to eternal life believed.”
 (NASB)

 Notice that also here only plural forms are used.
 With the theology of individual predestination in mind one might think that this says: ‘those who were individually predestined, actually became believers’, and when that number was reached, it stopped.
 But that is not what it says.
 The original Greek text goes like this: ‘καὶ ἐπίστευσαν ὅσοι ἦσαν τεταγμένοι εἰς ζωὴν αἰώνιον’.
 'Eπίστευσαν is the 'aoristus' form, and τεταγμένοι is a 'participium perfectum pluralis passivum'.
 The Greek literally would translate as follows: ‘And those believed (as a finished form of event) as many as were (passively) being appointed (as a perfected activity) to eternal life'.
 (The Greek word 'τεταγμένοι' is from the verb τάσσω, meaning: 1. to put in a certain order, 2. to point ones place, 3. assign to a specific department, 4. to count someone to belong to a certain group/species, pass. belong to, 5. determine or establish as fact.)
 So this can very well mean a passive, but automatic and immediate consequence, namely suddenly belonging to the ones with eternal life, caused by their own active act of conversion and responding to the gospel in accepting it and believing it.
 Those who opened the door of their heart got saved and with that received eternal life immediately as an automatic, but passive consequence!
 It happened to them, it was given to them immediately (probably without them even realizing it yet).
-That is actually truly what happens, because the Bible say that anyone who believes receives eternal life at once(!) and not somewhere in the future, let alone only yet after death; John 6:47 says; "Truly, truly, I say to you, he who believes has (ἔχει) eternal life', that is in the present and very instance of believing (in the present tense at the very instance of believing).
+That is actually truly what happens, because the Bible say that anyone who believes receives eternal life at once(!), from that moment on, and not somewhere in the future, let alone only yet after death; John 6:47 says; "Truly, truly, I say to you, he who believes has (ἔχει) eternal life', that is in the present and very instance of believing (in the present tense at the very instance of believing).
 I think what may have been the case here is that they may have somehow forgotten to count, maybe by the spectacular excitement of Gentiles suddenly starting to rejoice and glorify, which may very well have come as a totally overwhelming surprise.
 They may just have forgotten to count, or for whatever reason just did not count the number of the converted and therefore it may have been formulated like this (elsewhere often numbers of converted are mentioned).
 So, one could read it like: ‘Although we don't know the exact number of the ones who got converted, it is not exactly known, because we did not count it, but what we do know and can say with certainty is that those who obeyed to the call and converted, were appointed to eternal life immediately (even the Gentiles; see also: Acts 11: 18, Acts 14: 27).
 Interpretations may therefore put too much weight on 'as many as had been appointed to eternal life believed', as a sort of a select and predestined individual elect, while in fact the order may also be the other way around (a bit like 'what was first the chicken or the egg').
 I think it means: 'As many believed, who, as a consequence of receiving the gospel at that point in time and place, were being appointed to eternal life'.
 Those who decided to believe became immediately part of the elect group and its qualifications, so to speak, and therefore instantly received eternal life.
 The original Greek does not prove a given number of individual predestined ones here (and no more than that).
-To read predestination in it, may more be given in by theology than what it says.
-Moreover, that would totally contradict the Biblical claim that anyone who will believe will be saved and so there could have been more, but there weren't any more, simply because there weren't any more who accepted it and believed it.
+To read predestination in it, may more be given in by theology than what it actually says about this.
+Moreover, a fixed predestined group (and nomore; and it stopped when that number was reached), would totally contradict the Biblical claim that says that 'anyone who will believe will be saved' and so there could have been more, but there weren't any more, simply because there weren't any more who accepted it and believed it.
 It stopped because no more responded to the gospel and converted and not because the number of pre-elects or predestined individuals was reached.
+That would be a wrong way of reading.

 And also 1 Peter 1: 1-2; “To those who reside as aliens, scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, who are chosen (Ἐκλεκτοῖς=plural) according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, to obey Jesus Christ and be sprinkled with His blood: May grace and peace be yours in the fullest measure.”